suprstarrd/pinkpantheress-text-archive/README.md

 You can receive automated texts from PinkPantheress at +1 (917) 810-3401 [over SMS/MMS in the United States, Canada, and Puerto Rico](https://my.community.com/pinkpantheress); or [on WhatsApp internationally (excluding the United States, Canada, and Puerto Rico)](https://pinkpantheress.lnk.to/textme).

-**This page is a work in progress!** If you see a text missing here (excluding placeholders), or see something that needs to be verified, and think you might be able to help, DM me on Twitter or Instagram (same @)!
+If you see a text missing here (excluding placeholders), or see something that needs to be verified, and think you might be able to help, DM me on Twitter or Instagram (same @)!

+***This page is a work in progress!** Texts are still actively being added.*

 ## Texting WhatsApp in the United States, Canada, or Puerto Rico
 ```